sethyvenatem/1d_game/README.md

 # 1d_game
 As a fun exercise, I made a typing game with python based on the print() function.
 The game interface is a string that is changed at each time step and displayed in the console.
+To run the game, open a terminal in the same folder as everything else and enter sudo ./1d_game.sh.
+The sudo is necessary to use the keyboard module, sorry.

 The rules of the game are simple: There is a canon on the right-hand side of the screen that shoots words at the player (situated on the left-hand side of the screen).
 The player moves on to the next round if they type in the word being shot at them.
 The game ends when a word is not typed correctly.
 Also: 'Backspace' is disabled and the player can temporarily speed up the projectils by pressing 'Enter'.